jgarza9788/recipes/GreenBeans.md

       * they will cook while the pressure builds

 2. sauté with other ingredients
+   * medium or low heat - don't burn them
    * eye ball amounts based on taste

+## suggestions
+* 1 TSP for each seasoning (per LB of greenbeans)
+   * a little more for the seasonings you like.